These easy Milo Biscuits are a 5-ingredient Australian classic, perfect for lunchboxes, after-school snacks and quick baking with kids.

 - Milo - you can get a tin of Milo from most regular supermarkets in Australia.
 If you can't buy Milo, you can substitute it with a malted milk powder.

-Pro Ingredient Tip
+Pro Milo Tip

 Make sure you us regular Milo, not the “reduced sugar” version, for the best flavour.